Hgoatly/Discover-Skane/testing.md

 ![Screenshot of the introduction in Swedish](assets/images/readme-images/swedish-intro-text.jpg)

-- Screenshot of the Lakes and Forests Header and Card Tops in Swedish.
+- Screenshot of the Lakes and Forests header and card tops in Swedish.

 ![Screenshot of the Lakes and Forests header and card tops](assets/images/readme-images/swedish-lakes-and-forests-header-and-card-tops.jpg)